-A rapid sexual health service designed to improve access and delivery of care is welcomed by staff and patients, National Institute for Health Research (NIHR) funded researchers at the University of Bristol have found.
+A rapid sexual health service designed to improve access and delivery of care is welcomed by staff and patients, National Institute for Health and Care Research (NIHR) funded researchers at the University of Bristol have found.

 Demand for HIV and sexually transmitted infection (STI) testing is on the rise, but local authority budgets are shrinking.
 Patients typically waited over a week for chlamydia and gonorrhoea test results, and then had to return to the clinic for treatment.

 The results of an NIHR Applied Research Collaboration (ARC) West funded interview-based study have been published in BMJ Open.
 The paper examines the experiences of implementing a first-of-its-kind rapid STI testing, diagnosis and treatment service delivered in Unity Sexual Health which provides sexual health services for Bristol, North Somerset and South Gloucestershire.